adde88/aircrack-ng-openwrt/README.md

 Download the IPK and transfer it to your device with your preferred terminal software.

 ```
-opkg install aircrack-ng_1.2-rc5-1_ar71xx.ipk
+opkg install aircrack-ng_1.5.2-6_ar71xx.ipk airmon-ng_1.5.2-6_ar71xx.ipk
-opkg install aircrack-ng_1.2-rc5-1_ar71xx.ipk --dest sd
+opkg install aircrack-ng_1.5.2-6_ar71xx.ipk airmon-ng_1.5.2-6_ar71xx.ipk --dest sd
 ```
-First line will install aircrack-ng to your local storage.
+First line will install aircrack-ng and airmon-ng to your local storage.
-The second will use your SD-card, preferred if you're using a Pineapple NANO.
+The second will install to your SD-card, preferred if you're using a Pineapple NANO.

 ## Built With